ramiy/ChartsCSS.com/docs/components.md

 ## Wrapper

-Charts.css does not requires you to add a wrapper element your code.
-You are required to add a css-charts class
+Charts.css does not requires you to add a wrapper element your code, but you are required to add a `charts-css` class to the chart related elements.